bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 | 0     | Learn Kubernetes                    | Deployments                     |
 | 0     | Learn Python                        | Challenges                      |

-### To simplify, let's aggregate all this data course:
+### To simplify, let's aggregate all this data by course:

 | Score | Course                              |
 | ----- | ----------------------------------- |